Hard Rock, Ocean Resort Casino Open Early In Atlantic City

 David Rebuck, director of the gaming enforcement division, said Hard Rock was cleared for full operations as of 3 p.m., and Ocean Resort as of 5:45 p.m.
 Both wasted little time letting gamblers inside — even as they pleaded for people to come to their scheduled grand openings on Thursday.

 At 11 a.m.
 Thursday, Hard Rock hosted a mass guitar smash on the Boardwalk.
-At 1 p.m., Ocean Resort will have a ribbon-cutting.

 “Today is the bridge to the revitalization of Atlantic City,” Jim Allen, CEO of Hard Rock International, said shortly before the ceremony.
 “We believe this project will create a new day in the evolution of Atlantic City.
 We have spent $500 million renovating this building.
 We promised you we wouldn’t just paint it and put up a guitar.”